Posts

 Image

-What Happens When We Ask for God’s Favor Scripture: Psalm 90:17 “ May the favor of the Lord our God rest on us; establish the work of our hands for us—yes, establish the work of our hands. ” (Psalm 90:17) Our relationship with God through Christ means life, favor, and reward!
+Pray for the Favor of God to Rest on You Scripture: Psalm 90:17 “ May the favor of the Lord our God rest on us; establish the work of our hands for us—yes, establish the work of our hands. ” (Psalm 90:17) Our relationship with God through Christ means LIFE, FAVOR, and REWARD!
 We all want to experience a full and meaningful life.
 The Scripture tells us we can experience the favor of God if we establish the right kind of relationship with him.
-The favor of God is available to us.
 He also tells us about rewards that can come from such a relationship.
-Those of us who practice Kingdom of God are converting our perishable time, talent, and treasure into the imperishable values of the Kingdom.
-We have discovered this great secret of the kingdom.
+Those who practice Kingdom of God and become yield-active converterlators (converting our perishable time, talent, and treasure in to the imperishable values of the Kingdom), have discovered this great secret of the kingdom.
 We have found life, favor, and reward already.
-Futhermore, we are anticipating much more in the life to come.
+And we are anticipating much more in the life to come.
 Therefore, we pray that the favor of God will rest on us.
 Power belongs to God.
 He is the one who can change circumstances.
-He is...
+He is the one ...

 Image